charleskennethhernandez/storefront-webhook/README.md

 4. **Laravel Webhook Server:** Set up a Laravel Webhook Server in your project.
 You can use packages like [spatie/laravel-webhook-server](https://github.com/spatie/laravel-webhook-server) for this purpose.

 ### Integration Steps
-...

-### Prerequisites

-Before you begin the integration process, ensure you have the following:

-1. **Pipedream Account:** Sign up for a Pipedream account at [https://pipedream.com](https://pipedream.com).

-2. **Adobe Document Generation API Credentials:** Obtain API credentials for the Adobe Document Generation API from the Adobe Developer Console.

-3. **Spatie Webhook Package:** Ensure the Spatie Webhook package is installed in your Laravel project:

-    ```bash
-    composer require spatie/laravel-webhook-client
-    ```

-4. **Laravel Webhook Server:** Set up a Laravel Webhook Server in your project.
-You can use packages like [spatie/laravel-webhook-server](https://github.com/spatie/laravel-webhook-server) for this purpose.

-### Integration Steps

 Follow these steps to integrate Laravel Webhook Server with Spatie Webhook, Pipedream, and the Adobe Document Generation API: